puppeteer/puppeteer/docs/api.md

 - `name` <[string]> Case-insensetive name of the header to be deleted.
 If there's no header with such name, the method does nothing.

 #### headers.entries()
+- returns: <[iterator]> An iterator allowing to go through all key/value pairs contained in this object.
+Both the key and value of each pairs are [string] objects.

 #### headers.get(name)
 - `name` <[string]> Case-insensetive name of the header.
 - returns: <[string]> Header value of `null`, if there's no such header.